 - International Place is an active international multicultural center.
 It support the international community of The Claremont Colleges by sponsoring community events and field trips throughout the year.

-- The International & Intercultural Studies program provides an interdisciplinary course of study to help students understand the multiple perspectives on power relations in the social, economic, political, scientific and cultural arenas.
-The IIS coursework balances in-depth learning in local cultures with general issues of relations between cultures and nations.
+- The Critical Global Studies program (formerly International & Intercultural Studies) provides an interdisciplinary course of study to help students understand the multiple perspectives on power relations in the social, economic, political, scientific and cultural arenas.
+The CGS coursework balances in-depth learning in local cultures with general issues of relations between cultures and nations.